elastic/integrations/packages/ibmmq/docs/README.md

 ## Prerequisites

-User need Elasticsearch for storing and searching user's data and Kibana for visualizing and managing it.
-User can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on user's own hardware.
+Users require Elasticsearch for storing and searching their data, and Kibana for visualizing and managing it.
+They can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on their own hardware.

 In order to ingest data from IBM MQ: